ghiggi/gpm_api/docs/source/00_introduction.rst

 These products are based on the merging of multiple satellite sensors, including PMW and VIS/IR sensors.

 Based on the type of applications your are interested in, you may also want to consider other products, such as PERSIANN, MSWEP, and ERA5.
-Here below we provide a table summarizing some high-quality global precipitation products.
+THe following table summarizes some high-quality global precipitation products.

 +------------+---------------------------------------------------------------------------------+---------------------+--------------------+--------------------------------------------------------------------------------------------------+
 | Acronym    | Full Name                                                                       | Temporal Resolution | Spatial Resolution | Data Source                                                                                      |